ddhaese/Course_Statistics/README.md

-# Course_Statistics
-Course on statistics for engineers and scientists
+# Statistics Course for Scientists and Engineers

+Work in progress, please come back in a few months.

+You can visit the draft course [here](https://ddhaese.github.io/Course_Statistics/).